-For surfers riding waves from Bali to Baja, the health of the ocean is deteriorating right beneath their boards thanks to unchecked coastal development, overfishing and climate change.
+For surfers riding waves from Bali to Baja, the health of the ocean is deteriorating right beneath their boards due to unchecked coastal development, overfishing and climate change.

-Surfing brings in $50-billion-a-year and is enjoyed by more than 34 million people across the globe, people who are passionate about keeping the ocean — and their favorite surf spots — healthy.
+Surfing generates US$50 billion a year and is enjoyed by more than 35 million people across the globe; people who are passionate about keeping the ocean — and their favorite surf spots — healthy.

-Conservation International and Save The Waves Coalition joined forces to create the Surf Conservation Partnership to mobilize surfing communities on a global scale and protect areas where outstanding surfing waves and the most biologically diverse marine ecosystems overlap.
-The goal: sustainably manage millions of acres of coral reefs and other critical marine habitats in areas that otherwise would not be conserved.
+Conservation International and the Save The Waves Coalition joined forces to create the Surf Conservation Partnership to mobilize surfing communities on a global scale and protect areas with outstanding waves and biologically diverse marine and coastal ecosystems.
+The goal: to sustainably manage millions of hectares of coral reefs, coastal forests and other critical habitats in areas that otherwise would not be conserved.

 THE APPROACH IS SIMPLE

 We work with local communities and governments to create “surf protected areas,” which protect ecosystems by removing threats of overfishing, deforestation, plastic pollution and unsustainable development — helping nature and people to thrive.